Allergen: A substance (such as a food or pollen) that your body senses as dangerous and that can cause an allergic reaction

 Exhalation: Breathing air out of the lungs

-Gastroesophageal reflux (acid reflux): A disease that causes heartburn when acid from the stomach flows up into the throat.
+Gastroesophageal reflux (acid reflux): A disease that causes heartburn when acid from the stomach flows up into the chest or throat.
 Acid reflux can trigger asthma and make it harder to treat.

 High-efficiency particulate filter (HEPA): A type of air filter that removes 99.97% of particles in the air by forcing it through screens containing tiny pores

 Histamine: A naturally occurring substance in the body that causes allergic reactions (redness, itching, and swelling) of the nose and eyes.
 This reaction can also occur in the lung, causing the airways to narrow.

 Holding chamber: See "valved holding chamber"

 Humidification: The act of moisturizing the air with molecules of water

 Hyperventilation: Excessive increased rate and depth of breathing

 Immune system: The body's defense system that protects against infections and foreign substances